weblate/termux-monet/README.md

 </p>

 ***
 ## MONET IS AVAILABLE ONLY ON `ANDROID 12+`!
-LOWER VERSIONS WILL DISPLAY A HARDCODED MONET THEME
+LOWER VERSIONS WILL DISPLAY A HARDCODED, BLACK AND WHITE MONET THEME
 ***

 [Termux-Monet](https://github.com/HardcodedCat/termux-monet) is a unofficial, modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations.